gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/US1 Use Case Textual Description.md

 	- *Secondary*: None
 - **Pre-Conditions**: None
 - **Main Flow**:
-	1. The use case starts when the player requests an action to be undone (keybind for example)
+	1. The use case starts when the player requests an action to be undone (keybind, for example)
 	2. <mark style="background: #FFB86CA6;">The system removes the done action from its stack</mark>
 	3. <mark style="background: #FFB86CA6;">The system adds the action as undone to its stack</mark>
 	4. The system executes the action just added